paulkohler/ubuntu-linux-bootstrap/README.md

 ### Docker

-For docker, you will most likely need to log out.
-Sometimes I have had the "new terminal" be sufficient but typically it is easiest to log out and back in.
+For docker, you will most likely need to log out and log in again for all the user/group settings to apply.

 ### VS Code